Dedegege/wsd/README.md

     1. wETH
     2. wBTC
 4. System invariants
-    To ensure the solvency of the system : collateralValueInUsd > mintedDsc
+    1. To ensure the solvency of the system : collateralValueInUsd > mintedDscValue
 5. Some proper oracle use